mabrasjelyn-stack/fruit-slice-detector/README.md

 <div align="center">
 <img src="assets/sliced-strawberry.jpg" width="350" alt="Strawberry Slice">
 </div>
-**Description:** Strawberries are small, sweet berries with tiny seeds on the exterior.
+Strawberries are small, sweet berries with tiny seeds on the exterior.
 When sliced, they show a lighter interior flesh.

 ---